Alex313031/Thorium-Special/README.md

 # *IMPORTANT!!*
 # THIS REPO NOW ONLY HOSTS SSE3 BUILDS.
 For MacOS, Android, and Raspberry Pi, I have made new repositories for each one as per https://github.com/Alex313031/Thorium-Special/releases/tag/migrate-final Please find links in there.

+### This repo is for running Thorium on systems with CPUs that lack [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
+This generally includes CPUs older than the year 2012.

 <img src="https://github.com/Alex313031/Thorium-AVX2/blob/main/ThoriumLogo.png">

  -- <s>Simply a seperate repo for builds of Thorium https://github.com/Alex313031/Thorium that have modified compiler flags flags or args.gn flags for specific processors or use cases.
 I will sometimes put builds that don't need AVX here.